Jon Postel: Career

 Postel was the RFC Editor from 1969 until his death, and wrote and edited many important RFCs, including RFC 791, RFC 792 and RFC 793, which define the basic protocols of the Internet protocol suite, and RFC 2223, Instructions to RFC Authors.
 Between 1982 and 1984 Postel co-authored the RFCs which became the foundation of today's DNS (RFC 819, RFC 881, RFC 882 and RFC 920) which were joined in 1995 by RFC 1591 which he also co-wrote.
-In total, he wrote or co-authored more than 200 RFCs.
+In total, he wrote or co-authored more than 20 RFCs.

 Postel served on the Internet Architecture Board and its predecessors for many years.
 He was the Director of the names and number assignment clearinghouse, the Internet Assigned Numbers Authority (IANA), from its inception.
 He was the first member of the Internet Society, and was on its Board of Trustees.
 He was the original and long-time .us Top-Level Domain administrator.
 He also managed the Los Nettos Network.

 All of the above were part-time activities he assumed in conjunction with his primary position as Director of the Computer Networks Division, Division 7, of the Information Sciences Institute at the University of Southern California.

 DNS Root Authority test, U.S. response

 On January 28, 1998, Postel, as a test, emailed eight of the twelve operators of Internet's regional root nameservers on his own authority and instructed them to reconfigure their servers, changing the root zone server from then SAIC subsidiary Network Solutions' A.ROOT-SERVERS.NET (198.41.0.4) to IANA's DNSROOT.IANA.ORG (198.32.1.98).
 The operators complied with Postel's instructions, thus dividing control of Internet naming between the non-government operators with IANA and the 4 remaining U.S. Government roots at NASA, DoD, and BRL with NSI.
-Though usage of the Internet was not interrupted, he soon received orders from senior government officials to undo this change, which he did.
+Though usage of the Internet was not interrupted, Postel was threatened by US Presidential science advisor Ira Magaziner with the statement "You'll never work on the Internet again" and was ordered to end the test, which he did.
 Within a week, the US NTIA issued A proposal to improve technical management of Internet names and addresses, including changes to authority over the Internet DNS root zone, which ultimately, and controversially, increased U.S. control.